MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Teams/New-MgTeamPrimaryChannelMessage.md

     - `[(Any) <Object>]`: This indicates any property can be added to this object.
     - `[Application <IMicrosoftGraphIdentity>]`: identity
       - `[(Any) <Object>]`: This indicates any property can be added to this object.
       - `[DisplayName <String>]`: The display name of the identity.
-Note that this might not always be available or up to date.
+The display name might not always be available or up to date.
 For example, if a user changes their display name, the API might show the new value in a future response, but the items associated with the user won't show up as having changed when using delta.
       - `[Id <String>]`: Unique identifier for the identity.
     - `[Device <IMicrosoftGraphIdentity>]`: identity
     - `[User <IMicrosoftGraphIdentity>]`: identity
   - `[HostedContents <IMicrosoftGraphChatMessageHostedContent[]>]`: Content in a message hosted by Microsoft Teams - for example, images or code snippets.
     - `[ContentBytes <Byte[]>]`: Write only.
 Bytes for the hosted content (such as images).
     - `[ContentType <String>]`: Write only.
-Content type. sicj as image/png, image/jpg.
+Content type. such as image/png, image/jpg.
     - `[Id <String>]`: The unique identifier for an entity.
 Read-only.
   - `[Importance <String>]`: chatMessageImportance
   - `[LastEditedDateTime <DateTime?>]`: Read only.
 Timestamp when edits to the chat message were made.
 Triggers an 'Edited' flag in the Teams UI.
 If no edits are made the value is null.
   - `[LastModifiedDateTime <DateTime?>]`: Read only.
 Timestamp when the chat message is created (initial setting) or modified, including when a reaction is added or removed.
   - `[Locale <String>]`: Locale of the chat message set by the client.
 Always set to en-us.
   - `[Mentions <IMicrosoftGraphChatMessageMention[]>]`: List of entities mentioned in the chat message.
 Supported entities are: user, bot, team, and channel.
     - `[Id <Int32?>]`: Index of an entity being mentioned in the specified chatMessage.
-Matches the {index} value in the corresponding `<at id='{index}'>` tag in the message body.
+Matches the {index} value in the corresponding <at id='{index}'> tag in the message body.
     - `[MentionText <String>]`: String used to represent the mention.
 For example, a user's display name, a team name.
     - `[Mentioned <IMicrosoftGraphChatMessageMentionedIdentitySet>]`: chatMessageMentionedIdentitySet
       - `[(Any) <Object>]`: This indicates any property can be added to this object.